Device Keys: How it works

 Each compliant device is given a set of secret Device Keys when manufactured.
 The actual number of keys may be different in different media types.
 These Device Keys, referred to as Kd_{i} (i=0,1,…,n-1), are provided by AACS LA.
 The set of Device Keys may either be unique per device, or used commonly by multiple devices.
 A device shall treat its Device Keys as highly confidential.

 The MKB is encrypted in a subset difference tree approach.
 In order to decrypt it, a device must know the right Processing Key (P) which is available via the subset-difference tree process.

 Essentially, the set of Device Keys are arranged in a tree such that any given Device Key can be used to find lower level Processing keys.
 The processing keys at higher position in the tree than the given set of Device Keys are not reachable.

-A given set of Device Keys give access to a given set of Processing keys, it is to say to a given set of decodable MKB.
-This way, to revoke a given device key, the MKB needs only be encrypted with a Processing Key which is not reachable by its Device Keys set.
+A given set of Device Keys gives access to a given set of Processing keys.
+This way, to revoke a given Device Key, the MKB needs only be encrypted with a Processing Key which is not reachable by its Device Keys set.

 Storing

 Each device is given its Device Keys and a 31-bit number d called the device number.

-For each Device Key, there is an associated number denoted the path number, the “u” bit mask, and the “v” bit mask.
+For each Device Key, there is an associated number denoted the path number, the u bit mask, and the v bit mask.

 The path number denotes the position in the tree associated with the Device Key.
 This path number defines a path from the root to that node in the tree.

-The “u” and “v” masks are used in the subset difference tree process.
+The u and v masks are used in the subset difference tree process.
 They are always a single sequence of 1-bits followed by a single sequence of 0-bits.
-The bit masks indicate “don’t care” bits in the path number; if a bit is 0 in the mask, the corresponding bit in the path number is “don’t care”.
+The bit masks indicate don't care bits in the path number; if a bit is 0 in the mask, the corresponding bit in the path number is don't care.
 The deeper the position of a node in the tree, the shorter the sequence of 0-bits in the mask associated to that node.

 The device number, path number, and masks denote nodes within a binary tree.